srjturner/abdicate/README.md

 ### Example

 A Mongoose model requires a database connection which requires a configuration loaded from a file which depends upon the NODE_ENV.
-In the traditional Node way that means that the model asks some database module for a connection and the database module asks a config module for config and the config asks the environment for the NODE_ENV and reads the file.
+In the standard Node way this means that the model asks some database module for a connection and the database module asks a config module for config and the config asks the environment for the NODE_ENV and reads the file.
 This creates a chain of dependencies, which limits the way that each module can be reused, and makes it hard to test a module in isolation.

 The Abdicate approach to solving that problem looks like this: